danielleleb/gatsby-starter-netlify-cms/src/pages/index.md

 mainpitch:
   title: Have you been charged with a DUI?
   description: >-
+    # Convictions

-    Convictions for driving under the influence can result in jail time, suspended licenses and fines, requirements for driver and alcohol education programs and high insurance premiums.
+    for driving under the influence can result in jail time, suspended licenses and fin**es, requirements for driver and alcohol education programs and high insurance premiums.**

     [We can help >](/contact)